 Even with grounded circuits, electrical current can find other ways to reach the ground, one of which is through humans.
 Touching an exposed wire, inserting your fingers into a wall outlet, or coming in contact with a wet floor or surface exposed to a wire are some of the instances which will cause your body to act as a ground for the current and inflict you with a terrible shock.

 Another cause of a ground fault could be a live wire coming in contact with the ground wire.
 These instances can cause a power surge which can potentially fry circuits in the house.
 Fortunately, circuit breakers protect your home’s electrical circuits from such surges.

 This is probably one of the most used electrical terms by people when talking about electrical circuits.
-Short Circuits like Ground-fault can be the reason behind a power surge but are caused by entirely different reasons such as a hot wire (wire connecting to the positive terminal) and a neutral wire (wire connecting to the negative terminal) coming into direct contact with each other, or a tree or object falling on a power line.
+Short Circuits like Ground-fault can be the reason behind a power surge but are caused by entirely different reasons such as a hot wire (the wire connecting to the positive terminal) and a neutral wire (the wire connecting to the negative terminal) coming into direct contact with each other, or a tree or object falling on a power line.